wp-plugins/subdomains/readme.txt

     Upload the full extracted folder to the /wp-content/plugins/ directory

-    Activate the plugin through the 'Plugins' menu in WordPress.
+    Activate the plugin through the 'Plugins' menu in WordPress and setup wildcard subdomain.

+Please check FAQ to wildcard subdomain setup step.

 You're done!
 The Plugin ready to use according to the directions in the description.